Trump shares bizarre Mother’s Day post with no mention of Melania

 Former Vice President Mike Pence praised his wife, Karen, his own mother, Nancy, and his daughter and daughter-in-law who have just become new mothers.

 Meanwhile, the Bidens, who are spending their weekend in Rehoboth Beach, Delaware, served up a combination of posts.
-President Joe Biden wrote a simple and succinct: “To moms everywhere, I wish you a happy Mother’s Day.”
+On his personal account President Joe Biden wrote a simple and succinct: “To moms everywhere, I wish you a happy Mother’s Day.”

+However, on his official @POTUS Twitter account, he praised his own mother Catherine Eugenia Finnegan Biden: “She taught me about honor, about responsibility.
+And about courage, because without it, we wouldn’t be able to love with abandon.
+I miss her every day, especially today.”

+Later he wrote another post to First Lady Jill Biden: “To the love of my life, and the life of my love — Happy Mother’s Day @flotus.”

-First Lady Jill Biden had two messages, one celebrating her own mother “who taught me how to love unconditionally”, and a second celebrating “all the moms – and teachers – who are inspiring the next generation”.
+For her part, Ms Biden wrote two messages, one celebrating her own mother “who taught me how to love unconditionally”, and a second celebrating “all the moms – and teachers – who are inspiring the next generation”.

 Ms Biden included a video of a call she had with an elementary school teacher who had been inspired by her own mother to enter the profession.